-A national treasure and the highest point in Botswana, the Tsodilo Hills rise 1400 metres from the flat desert landscape.
+A national treasure and the highest point in Botswana, the Tsodilo Hills rise 1400 metres from the flat desert landscape of the Kalahari.
 Sacred to the San people of Northern Botswana, these mystical and spiritual hills were designated a UNESCO World Heritage Site in 2001 and are adorned with over 2,000 ancient San paintings.

 A visit to these hills delivers, however briefly, the essence of an ancient culture: fragile and increasingly threatened in the face of pressure from the Western world.
 Tsodilo is a place you will never forget.

-We offer fully-catered and guided day trips to explore the hills, which are easily accessible from Nxamaseri Island Lodge.
-Savour the ambience and view the paintings in their typically arid Kalahari environment – a world away from the lush greens of the Nxamaseri waterways.
+We offer fully-catered and guided day trips to explore the Tsodilo Hills, which are easily accessible from Nxamaseri Island Lodge.
+Savour the ambience and view the San paintings in their typically arid Kalahari environment; a world away from the lush greens of the Nxamaseri waterways.

 The traditional method of transport along the waterways and floodplains of the Okavango Delta is by Mokoro, or dug-out canoe.
 There is no better way to experience the stillness and beauty of these waters than to be poled along the crystal-clear surface, eye level with dragonflies, reed frogs and water lilies and within touching distance of the myriad of colourful fish that swim just below the surface.

-As the Mokoro silently glides along, listen to an authentic Delta soundtrack: the haunting cry of the Fish Eagle; the melodic tinkling of tiny reed frogs; the gentle ‘Nxamaseri’ – the sound the wind makes when it blows through the reeds.
+As the Mokoro silently glides along, listen to an authentic Okavango Delta soundtrack: the haunting cry of the Fish Eagle; the melodic tinkling of tiny reed frogs; the gentle "Nxamaseri", the sound the wind makes when it blows through the reeds.
 Only here will you experience the true soul of Africa.

 We had a really good storm this week.
 The rains are early this year but we are thrilled to have relief from the very hot October weather.